William Wordsworth's "The Idiot Boy"

 The narrative offers a straight-forward, uncomplicated story: Betty Foy’s friend and neighbor, Susan Galen, seems to be gravely ill and thus is in great need of a doctor.
 Betty’s husband, however, is not at home; therefore, no one can go for a doctor, expect for her retarded son, Johnny.

 Betty is afraid for Johnny to make such an arduous journey because he has never done such a thing before.
 Nevertheless, Johnny leaves to retrieve the doctor around 8:00 p.m., but later what Betty thought should take about an hour has turned into two, three, four hours, and more.
 So Betty finally decides she has no choice but to go look for her son.
 Susan agrees even though she is still feeling poorly.
 Betty looks everywhere for son.
-She even wakes up the doctor to find out if Johnny has been there.
-But the doctor has not seen the boy, so Betty leaves and continues looking for the boy.
+She even wakes up the doctor to find out if Johnny has been there, but the doctor has not seen the boy, so Betty leaves and continues looking for the boy.

-At that point, the reader might wonder why Betty does not send the doctor to Susan, and then the same thought occurs to Betty as she realizes that Susan still is without medical help.
+At that point, the reader might wonder why Betty does not send the doctor to Susan, and then the same thought occurs to Betty as she realizes that Susan is still without medical help.
 That lapse in judgment, however, reflects the importance now attached to finding Johnny.
 Betty soon finds her son, however.
 He is fine, still sitting on the pony gazing at a waterfall as the pony grazes on the grass.

 The simplicity of the story represents the simplicity of the lives about which the story narrates its events.
 Elucidating the story and all of its implications for humanity—the nature of motherhood, friendship, caring, and affection—the speaker invokes the muses in order to show how the ballad progresses as it contemplates how poetry works to communicate its message as it becomes a poem.